Professor Jouni Paavola

 - Location: 8.107 School of Earth and Environment

-I am Professor of Environmental Social Science and Director of Research in the School of Earth and Environment, and Co-Director of the ESRC funded Centre for Climate Change Economics and Policy (CCCEP) in Leeds.
+I am Professor of Environmental Social Science and Co-Director of the Sustainability Research Institute in the School of Earth and Environment, and Co-Director of the ESRC Centre for Climate Change Economics and Policy (CCCEP) in Leeds.

 My research examines environmental governance institutions and their environmental, economic and social justice implications from ecological economics and institutional economics points of view, with a focus on climate change and biodiversity.
 I have published my research in journals such as Science, Nature Climate Change, Ecology and Society, Ecological Economics and Energy Policy.